 |5X on airline bookings made through American Express Travel or directly through the airlines|

-A card designed for frequent travelers: To get the most out of The Platinum Card® from American Express card holders need to value travel amenities and rewards very highly.
+To get the most out of The Platinum Card® from American Express card holders need to value travel amenities and rewards very highly.
 The recent upgrade to the airline rewards rate makes this a strong choice for frequent flyers, and almost all of the card's other standout features revolve around access or discounts to travel related benefits.
 These include lounge access, airline fees and upgraded status at Starwood hotels.
 When it comes to spending your points, the Membership Rewards earned using The Platinum Card® from American Express are most valuable when used to make travel arrangements.
 Despite the high annual fee, taking advantage of the annual benefits can easily compensate for the majority of your yearly costs.

-If you don't travel enough other cards are much more rewarding: If you're unable to take full advantage of things like the airline fee credit and other discounts that are primarily achieved through travel, it's hard to justify paying the annual fee.
+If you don't travel enough other cards are much more rewarding.
+If you're unable to take full advantage of things like the airline fee credit and other discounts that are primarily achieved through travel, it's hard to justify paying the annual fee.
 Many other credit cards have significantly lower annual fees, while also providing greater rewards through bonus points and miles on any spending you make through the card.
 When it comes to earning travel rewards the Barclaycard Arrival Plus will net you almost double the value of rewards, while the Capital One® Quicksilver® Cash Rewards Credit Card offers 1.5% cash back with no annual fee at all.

-The Platinum Card® from American Express: Benefits
+The Platinum Card® from American Express Benefits & Features

 To help you better evaluate The Platinum Card® from American Express we took an in-depth look at the card's benefits and what the different features are worth.